 Thank you for your interest in the Docent Training program at the Ruth Bancroft Garden!

+Docents are the public face of the Garden and an essential resource we offer our visitors to deepen their understanding and increase their pleasure in Ruth Bancroft’s exceptional achievement.
 Our Docents play a vital role in shaping our visitor experience by leading tours for children and adults, and serving as informal Garden Hosts—orienting and welcoming visitors to the Garden.

 For a more information about the program click here.

 Application/registration for the 2021-2022 docent training program is now closed.
 If you are interested in being on the waitlist for the 2022-2023 program, please contact Susan V., RBG Docent Program Manager.